-The Group employed 13 employees as at 31 December 2023 (2022: 12).
+The Group employed 13 employees as at 31 December 2024 (2023:13).
 Remuneration is determined by reference to the qualifications and experience of the staff concerned.
 Salaries and discretionary bonuses are reviewed annually.
 The Group also provides other benefits including medical cover and provident fund.
+In lieu of salary increase, a fixed allowance was paid to all the staff (except key management) in 2024.

 On behalf of the Board of Directors, I would like to take this opportunity to thank the entire staff for their contribution to the Group.
-Our prime interest has always been to ensure the wellbeing and health of our staff.
+We also ensure the wellbeing and health of our staff.